SECTION A: INTRODUCTION

 Making a privacy complaint

-- Should you have a privacy complaint, please contact us to discuss your concerns using our contact information above.
+- Should you have a privacy complaint, please contact APIR’s Privacy Officer:

 Access to our Website

-To the fullest extent permitted by law, we expressly exclude, and accept no liability for, any loss, cost, expense or damage which may be suffered or incurred by you, or any third party, and/or which may arise from the use, or the inability to use, this Website (or any website linked to it) or the use of, or any reliance placed on, any information contained on this Website (or any website linked to it), including, but not limited to direct, indirect, incidental, exemplary, compensatory, punitive, special, consequential or other loss, cost, expense or damage, damage to reputation, loss of data, loss of income, profits, revenue, anticipated savings, contracts or opportunity, loss of goodwill or claims by third parties and whether caused by tort (including negligence), breach of contract or otherwise, even if such loss, cost, expense or damage was reasonably foreseeable by us.
+- To the fullest extent permitted by law, we expressly exclude, and accept no liability for, any loss, cost, expense or damage which may be suffered or incurred by you, or any third party, and/or which may arise from the use, or the inability to use, this Website (or any website linked to it) or the use of, or any reliance placed on, any information contained on this Website (or any website linked to it), including, but not limited to direct, indirect, incidental, exemplary, compensatory, punitive, special, consequential or other loss, cost, expense or damage, damage to reputation, loss of data, loss of income, profits, revenue, anticipated savings, contracts or opportunity, loss of goodwill or claims by third parties and whether caused by unauthorised access to, alteration or use of APIR systems and software, ransomware attacks, phishing attacks, malware attacks, compromised APIR user accounts and insider threat attacks, tort (including negligence), breach of contract or otherwise, even if such loss, cost, expense or damage was reasonably foreseeable by us.

 Changes to our Website